gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideCompilingAndDebugging.md

 GWT provides several ways to customize the development experience to suit your application's needs:
  * The simplest and most flexible option is to use CodeServer instead of DevMode, allowing you to run your own application server, and only rely on GWT to compile your Java to JS as needed.
-Start your web server as you normally would without GWT, and provide CodeServer a path where it should write compiled JS with `-launcherDir` (or `-war`).
+Start your web server as you normally would without GWT, and provide `CodeServer` a path where it should write compiled JS with `-launcherDir` (or `-war`).
 See [SuperDevMode docs](../../articles/superdevmode.html) for more details.
- * It is also possible to pass `-noserver` to DevMode, which still keeps the GUI of DevMode, but with no extra server started.
+ * It is also possible to pass `-noserver` to `DevMode`, which still keeps the GUI of `DevMode`, but with no extra server started.
 The command line argument to configure the path to write compiled JS is also `-war`.
- * Finally, you can supply a custom server implementation to DevMode.
+ * Finally, you can supply a custom server implementation to `DevMode`.
 The class must extend `ServletContainerLauncher`, and may be registered for a
-ServiceLoader to pick it up with that same name.
-If it is the only service loaded instance, it will be used automatically - otherwise, it may be specified by name as a parameter for `-server`.
-See the `ServletContainerLauncher` API for more details.
+`ServiceLoader` to pick it up with that same name.
+If it is the only service-loaded type, it will be used automatically - otherwise, it may be specified by name as a parameter for `-server`.
+See the [`ServletContainerLauncher` javadoc](/javadoc/latest/com/google/gwt/core/ext/ServletContainerLauncher.html) for more details.

 #### Using EJBs in development mode<a id="using_EJBs_in_development_mode"></a>